 These low FODMAP refried beans are easy to make and go splendidly as a side dish or component of a variety of Mexican dishes.
 Low FODMAP and gluten-free with a vegan option.

-- Pour the can of chickpeas in a fine mesh sieve or colander and gently rinse with cold water until thoroughly rinsed.
+- Pour the can of chickpeas in a fine mesh sieve / strainer and gently rinse with cold water until thoroughly rinsed.
 Set in the sink or over a bowl to drain.

 - Place a small saucepan (mine is 1.5 quarts) on medium heat on the stovetop and add garlic-infused olive oil and lard, ghee, butter, or avocado oil.